Chart Color Schemes

 Karana Downs has shown very soft population growth performance across periods assessed by AreaSearch

-Karana Downs' population, as of November 2025, is approximately 6,262, showing an increase of 230 people since the 2021 Census.
-This rise equates to a 3.8% growth from the previous census figure of 6,032.
-The change was inferred from ABS' estimated resident population of 6,254 in June 2024 and an additional 28 validated new addresses since the Census date.
-This results in a population density ratio of 100 persons per square kilometer.
-Overseas migration contributed approximately 60.9% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Karana Downs's population is around 6,271 as of Feb 2026.
+This reflects an increase of 239 people (4.0%) since the 2021 Census, which reported a population of 6,032 people.
+The change is inferred from the estimated resident population of 6,254 from the ABS as of June 2024 and an additional 29 validated new addresses since the Census date.
+This population level equates to a density ratio of 100 persons per square kilometer, providing significant space per person and potential room for further development.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 60.9% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-Future population trends indicate a decline by 2041.
-According to this methodology, the area's population is expected to decrease by 104 persons by that year.
-However, specific age cohorts are projected to grow; notably, the 85 and over age group is anticipated to expand by 231 people.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence, where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Projections indicate a decline in overall population, with the area's population expected to decline by 104 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to expand by 231 people.
+See the age section for more details.

 Frequently Asked Questions - Population